BoltApp/bolt-unity-sdk/README.md

 You need 3 things to get started:

-1. **Existing App:** You will need an applicaiton in the same platform as this SDK
+1. **Existing App:** You will need an application in the same platform as this SDK
 2. **Backend Server:** You will need to bring your own backend server (any language)
 3. **Bolt Merchant Account:** Dashboard access to manage your store ([signup](https://merchant.bolt.com/onboarding/get-started) or [login](https://merchant.bolt.com/))